Kaaribu/semantic_similarity/README.md

 ## Usage

 1. Navigate to the root directory of the project
-2. Run the script using the command: python main.py
+2. Run the script using the command: `python3 semantic.py`

 ## Using Docker